Explore the ancient hippie trail in a happy way...to regain life to rejuvenate self...

 Table of Contents

 Until the 1950’s Nepal was an isolated country restricted to foreign travelers, which won’t be a digestible logic.
-It might be so because of ports of entry, far to reach for many, etc. but when Mount Everest was first summitted in 1953 by sir Edmund Hillary and Tenzing Norgay, the popularity of Nepal scaled higher, and more adventure groups started to arrive through the Calcutta corridor.
+It might be so because of ports of entry, far to reach for many, etc. but when Mount Everest was first summitted in 1953 by Sir Edmund Hillary and Tenzing Norgay, the popularity of Nepal scaled higher, and more adventure groups started to arrive through the Calcutta corridor.

 They were to explore the hidden land, the land rich with Himalayas, culture, and exotic religious diversity.
-It was a period in the west where the time of hedonism was growing and youth were fed up with observing the First and Second world war's impact.
+It was a period in the West where the time of hedonism was growing and youth were fed up with observing the First and Second World War's impact.
 They wanted to live a dam-care life carrying anti-war ideology, exploring nature at its best.

 With thousands of temples, Buddhist shrines, and heritage sites open for 24 hours.
 Hippies were fascinated by the beauty of nature and culture.
-They found the land a living utopian world, and thus still in the heart of Kathmandu there exists the freak street and their footprint of the trail they followed.
+They found the land a living utopian world, and thus still in the heart of Kathmandu there exists the freak street and the footprint of the trail they followed.

-It was too late for the government to stop the entry of hippies, as the popularity set a true example of paradise to follow by others and still does.
-Many Hollywood documentary, songs, movies, some Bollywood has its root in Kathmandu and are focused on the lifestyle of hippies and their life.
+It was too late for the government to stop the entry of hippies, as their popularity set a true example of paradise to follow by others and still does.
+Many Hollywood documentary, songs, movies, and some Bollywood has its root in Kathmandu and are focused on the lifestyle of hippies and their life.

-Due to the cultural and religious significance of Marijuana and Cannabis, still, these evergreen plants are grown openly in a form of agricultural products.
+Due to the cultural and religious significance of Marijuana and Cannabis, still, these evergreen plants are grown openly in the form of agricultural products.
 So, the grasses that are still greener in Nepal will never be false.

 There is a movement regarding the legalization of Marijuana and the draft has been sent to the parliament of Nepal.
 Let’s hope for the better, a day will be coming very soon in the near future when the hippie's trail to Nepal will be re-established.

 If you are visiting Nepal, you won’t be surprised to see ganja, cannabis, and marijuana growing everywhere.
-It is grown and used by many, and to experience the living tradition of smoking in a pipe or cigarette visit Nepal during the Shivaratri Festival.
+It is grown and used by many, and to experience the living tradition of smoking a pipe or cigarette visit Nepal during the Shivaratri Festival.
 A festival where even god prefers smoking and we as a devotee use Marijuana as a ‘Prasad’ (a devotional offering made to God).

 Even in the city, mainly Thamel, a tourist hub, one can easily see street vendors selling smoking stuff to tourists.

 And also, the Sundarijal-Mulkharka trail, a true example of a hippie lifeline can be seen.
 Mainly inhabited by the Tamang community, abundant Marijuana is grown and sold.
-This trail is also popular for modern marijuana smokers, where they hike and smoke together.
+This trail is also popular for modern marijuana smokers, who hike and smoke together.
 Some follow all the way through the trail of Chisapani- Nagarkot and some descend from Mulkharka.